 Previous GeneCards Identifiers for ACVR2A Gene

 This gene encodes a receptor that mediates the functions of activins, which are members of the transforming growth factor-beta (TGF-beta) superfamily involved in diverse biological processes.
 The encoded protein is a transmembrane serine-threonine kinase receptor which mediates signaling by forming heterodimeric complexes with various combinations of type I and type II receptors and ligands in a cell-specific manner.
 The encoded type II receptor is primarily involved in ligand-binding and includes an extracellular ligand-binding domain, a transmembrane domain and a cytoplasmic serine-threonine kinase domain.
 This gene may be associated with susceptibility to preeclampsia, a pregnancy-related disease which can result in maternal and fetal morbidity and mortality.
 Alternative splicing results in multiple transcript variants of this gene. [provided by RefSeq, Jun 2013]

 GeneCards Summary for ACVR2A Gene

 ACVR2A (Activin A Receptor Type 2A) is a Protein Coding gene.
-Diseases associated with ACVR2A include multiple synostoses syndrome.
-Among its related pathways are Signaling by GPCR and Developmental Biology.
+Diseases associated with ACVR2A include Multiple Synostoses Syndrome.
+Among its related pathways are PEDF Induced Signaling and TGF-beta Signaling Pathway (sino).
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is TGFBR2.
+An important paralog of this gene is ACVR2B.